Designing quantum chemistry algorithms with just-in-time compilation

-Thus the amount of source code is minimal: only \textasciitilde1,000 lines of code, much less than the \textasciitilde20,000 lines in GPU4PySCF v1.4.
+Thus the amount of source code is minimal: only \textasciitilde1,000 lines of code for each algorithm, much less than the \textasciitilde20,000 lines in GPU4PySCF v1.4.

 The parameters of the basis set are dynamic variables.
 Since many elements share the same contraction pattern but different coefficients and exponents, we do not need to compile multiple kernels for the same contraction pattern.
-Generally, reading those data is not the bottleneck of the kernels.
-All of the dynamic parameters are summarized in \ref{tab:input_params}.
+The basis set parameters (exponents, coefficients, coordinates) are stored in global memory and read once per shell quartet.
+Since the data size is usually small and is efficiently cached through the L1/L2 cache, reading those data is not the bottleneck of the kernels.
+Another strategy is to form the basis pair data as the kernel input, and the pair data can be more efficient in exp operation in some scenarios, for example F64 kernel on RTX cards, at the cost of less efficient cache utilization.
+Directly taking the basis data as input is part of the current design, but may not be optimal.